Skip to content

 Financial Aid Reduces Effective Cost

-Most university costs reduced through financial aid for many families.
+Most university costs are reduced through financial aid for many families.
 Need-based aid (grants) reduces sticker price for lower-income families substantially.
 Merit aid (scholarships) reduces price for high-achieving students.
 Net price calculators on university websites estimate aid for specific family situations.
 Calculator returns gross figures; subtract expected aid for net family commitment.
 Average net price typically 30-60% below sticker price for in-need families.

 Tuition Inflation Reality